photoprism/photoprism/docker/examples/cloud/digitalocean/README.md

 docker-compose up -d
 ```

-## System Requirements ##

-We recommend hosting PhotoPrism on a server with at least 2 cores and 4 GB of memory.
-Indexing and searching may be slow on smaller Droplets, depending on how many and what types of files you upload.

 ## Using Let's Encrypt HTTPS ##

 By default, a self-signed certificate will be used for HTTPS connections.
 Browsers are going to show a security warning because of that.
 Depending on your settings, they may also refuse connecting at all.